Learn about the Education Community Partnership Program below.

 Learn more about the transitional program:

-Serve as a transition from inpatient setting to community setting.
+Serves as a transition from inpatient setting to community setting.

-Increase patients' level of functioning cognitively, emotionally, behaviorally, educationally, and interpersonally as preparation for functioning in a community setting.
+Increases patients' level of functioning cognitively, emotionally, behaviorally, educationally, and interpersonally as preparation for functioning in a community setting.

 Daily assessment of mental status changes.